SozialBank: Key figures

-Anti-Semitism accusation
+Antisemitism accusation

-The Simon Wiesenthal Center listed the bank in its annual list of the ten worst global anti-Semitism incidents (after 1945) in 2018.
+The Simon Wiesenthal Center listed the bank in its annual list of the ten worst global antisemitism incidents (after 1945) in 2018.
 The reason was an account that it held which led to the European Jews for a Just Peace (EJJP).
 According to various sources, this group of Jews and Israelis is linked to Boycott, Divestment and Sanctions.
 The account was terminated, which in turn also attracted protests.
-Because of this event, the bank commissioned Juliane Wetzel, a staff member of the Berlin Center for Research on Antisemitism, to examine whether or not the "Jewish Voice", a German EJJP member organization, was anti-Semitic.
+Because of this event, the bank commissioned Juliane Wetzel, a staff member of the Berlin Center for Research on Antisemitism, to examine whether or not the "Jewish Voice", a German EJJP member organization, was antisemitic.
 This also sparked protests: Iris Hefets, of the executive committee of the "Jewish Voice", revolted in January 2019 that her organization, consisting exclusively of Jews, on behalf of a German bank should be found as "guilty or acquitted of anti-Semitism by a German expert".
-In a press statement, the bank decisively rejected the reproach of the anti-Semitism.
+In a press statement, the bank decisively rejected the reproach of the antisemitism.
 It has no business relationship with the BDS campaign, nor does it support its objectives: "Boycotting aimed at destabilizing the state of Israel is incompatible with our corporate policies.
 The BDS campaign would never get an account with us."